Manufacturer to Stop Making Pesticide Linked to Brain Damage

 Environmental groups applauded the end of Corteva’s production of the chemical.

-““This is a victory for our kids, farmworkers and rural communities nationwide,” Jennifer Sass, senior scientist at the Natural Resources Defense Council, said in a statement.
+“This is a victory for our kids, farmworkers and rural communities nationwide,” Jennifer Sass, senior scientist at the Natural Resources Defense Council, said in a statement.
 “After years of pressure and increasing public concern, the end of chlorpyrifos is finally in sight.”

 The Obama administration moved to ban chlorpyrifos after studies showed health dangers of the pesticide, but the Environmental Protection Agency reversed the ban under the Trump Administration.